remotion-dev/remotion/packages/docs/docs/animation-utils/index.md

 title: "@remotion/animation-utils"
 ---

-_Available from v4.0.89_
+_Available from v4.0.90_

-Utility functions that create a remotion animation.
+Functions that support you in animating CSS styles.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';